 Foster parents across the country provide the vital role of caring for children who are dependents of the state.
 Providing a good home environment helps foster children to grow and develop after the abuse, neglect, or loss they may have suffered.
 However, not everyone can become a foster parent.
 If you’re considering it, you'll want to get up to speed on the various foster parent requirements, whether it's state law or screening criteria.

 The following information covers the main requirements for becoming a foster parent, although the specifics will vary by state and other variables.

-Rules regarding qualifications will vary based on a number of factors, including state law.
-But generally speaking, people who want to become foster parents must usually:
+The laws regarding qualifications to become a foster parent vary in each state based on a number of factors, including the past experience of the state with regard to foster care.
+Generally speaking, state laws require that people who want to become foster parents:

 Foster parents can usually work outside the home.
 However, this could mean the foster child requires day care or after school activities beyond what’s provided for free by the public school system.
 If so, the foster parent is typically responsible for that expense.
 Although generally, there are a number of programs foster children are eligible for low or no cost.